CapsCode-Website/blogfiles/javascript/how-to-detect-device-orientation-using-javascript/index.md

+Hello Devs,

 In this blog we will see "How to detect orientation using JavaScript".

-Below are the most useful ways to get/ detect the orientation of the screen using JavaScript.
+Below are the most useful ways to get/ detect the orientation of the screen/ device using JavaScript.

 without wasting time, lets get into the blog,

-1. How to detect screen orientation using `window` object
+**1. How to detect screen orientation using `window` object**

 ```js
 if (window.innerHeight > window.innerWidth) {